digantgarude/Skintone-Detector/README.md

 # Process :

 ```
+=> Take Image
-Image => Detect face => Extract Face => Pass to K means Clustering algorithm => Get the cluster with max members => Denote that as actual shade => Subtract the received skintone from selected values of skin tone shade => Allot the mskin tone with min subtracted value as shade.
+=> Detect face
+=> Extract Face
+=> Pass to K means Clustering algorithm
+=> Get the cluster with max members
+=> Denote that as actual shade
+=> Subtract the received skintone from selected values of skin tone shade
+=> Allot the skin tone with min subtracted value as shade.
 ```

 ## Installation